Covid-19 Research at UH

 University Hospitals has secured two clinical trials that will provide the investigational antiviral drug remdesivir to hospitalized adults with a pneumonia due to the novel coronavirus.
 One trial will focus on COVID-19 patients with moderate illness.
 The second will focus on patients with more severe illness who may require care in the intensive care unit (ICU).
 Remdesivir is designed to interfere with an enzyme that reproduces viral genetic material.

-- Harrington Discover Institute: Transatlantic Call for Proposals for New COVID Treatments
+- Harrington Discovery Institute: Transatlantic Call for Proposals for New COVID Treatments

 The Harrington Discovery Institute at University Hospitals in Cleveland, Ohio, issued a transatlantic call for proposals for new treatments to support the global fight against novel Coronavirus and potential future pandemic events.
 Harrington Discovery Institute (HDI) will provide successful applicants with grant funding and expert guidance and oversight in all aspects of drug/therapeutics development, while taking no rights to intellectual property, which is retained by the award recipient and their institution.